knsno/AQS/README.md

 ## Valid usage

-* Assuming the directory is that of the .C file, use this bash command to compile: '$ gcc "Adam's Quicksort.c" -o aqs'.
+* Assuming the directory is that of the .C file, use this bash command to compile: `$ gcc "Adam's Quicksort.c" -o aqs`.

-* And this one to run: './aqs (arguments)'.
+* And this one to run: `./aqs (arguments)`.
 Arguments in this context refer to any integer in the range -999 → 999, with the solution requiring at least two to run.

 * For example, if I run './aqs 4 1 2', it should return as output:

 \# Sorted arguments: #
 1
 2
 4